Understanding the Basics of Web Hosting

 - Best for: Large businesses, high-traffic websites, or resource-intensive applications.

-- Pros: Maximum performance, security, and control.
+- Pros: Maximum performance, security, and customization.

 - Cons: Expensive and requires advanced technical expertise.